-The Group cannot predict which legislative and regulatory initiatives will be enacted or promulgated, what the scope and content of these initiatives ultimately will be, when they will be effective and what the implications will be for the industry, in general, and for the Group, in particular.
-The Group may be subject to changes in views of its regulators in respect of the models the Group uses for capital and solvency purposes, and could be adversely affected if for example the Group is required to use standard models rather than internal models.
+The Group cannot predict which legislative and/or regulatory initiatives will be enacted or promulgated, what the scope and content of these initiatives ultimately will be, when they will be effective and what the implications will be for the industry, in general, and for the Group, in particular.
+The Group may be subject to changes in views of its regulators in respect of the models that the Group uses for capital and solvency purposes, and could be adversely affected if for example it is required to use standard models rather than internal models.
 Generally, legal and regulatory changes could have a material impact on the Group's business.
-Uncertainty triggered by the outcome of the UK referendum could also impact the legislative or regulatory regimes to which the Group or the broader Swiss Re Group are subject, both in the United Kingdom and in the European Union.
+Uncertainty triggered by the outcome of the UK referendum on EU membership could also impact the legislative and/or regulatory regimes to which the Group or the broader Swiss Re Group is subject, both in the United Kingdom and in the European Union.